sgnl05/sgnl05-racktables/README.md

 These values can be changed by adding parameters 'mysqldb', 'mysqluser' and 'mysqluserpw' to the ::racktables class (See more [examples](#examples)).

 Handling the permissions of secret.php at installation step 3 and 4 of can be assisted by Puppet.
-Use an attribute named 'secretfile' on the ::racktables class and set it to "writable" on step 3 and "readable" on step 4.
+Use an attribute named 'secretfile' on the ::racktables class and set it to "writable" on step 3 and "readonly" on step 4.
 Remember to run "puppet agent -t" after modifing attributes.

 #### Examples